ST. MICHAEL CATHOLIC CHURCH

 These guidelines are to assist you in the planning of the funeral during your time of sadness.
 You may download these guidelines HERE.

-St. Michael’s Coordinating Team for Funerals is Gwen Coffey and Silvia Vega.
+St. Michael’s Coordinator for Funerals is Gwen Coffey.
 For Spanish Funerals Alexis Zamora and Silvia Vega.

 and will again be provided below.